Father of the World Wide Web reflects on 30th anniversary

 On March 12, 1989, Berners-Lee, who was working at CERN, a physics laboratory in Switzerland, published "a universal linked information system" to help academics from across the globe run a complicated particle accelerator.

-This idea of a decentralized and permissionless way of sharing information was revolutionary because at the time, technologists were still building mainframes to store data.
+This idea of a decentralized and permissionless way of sharing information was revolutionary.
+At the time technologists were still building mainframes to store data.

-"There were folks who thought everything should go onto their own machines and they invested a lot of their careers thinking everyone had to do it their way," he said.
+"There were folks who thought everything should go onto their own machines, and they invested a lot of their careers thinking everyone had to do it their way," Berners-Lee said.
 "The reason why people didn't go along with these systems is that they wanted to have their own structure and control."

-The hyperlinks allowed people to categorize and organize their information anyway they liked.
-And it allowed them to easily share it.
+The hyperlinks let people categorize and organize their information any way they liked, and easily share it, too.
 The creation of the web spawned a global technological revolution and created an entire economy that thousands of companies rely on today.
-Three decades after it was proposed, half of the world's population is now online, and there are close to 2 billion websites.
+Three decades after the system was proposed, half of the world's population is now online, and there are close to 2 billion websites.

 "I'm still not a gazillionaire," he said.
 "But that's fine, otherwise the web wouldn't have existed."